rstacruz/timetip/man/timetip.1.md

    Start working on <task>.
 See [TASKS][].

  * timetip `stop` [<reason>] :
-   Stops working.
-Optionally, you may give a <reason>.
+   Stops working. you may optionally give a <reason> to be logged.

  * timetip `show` [<date>|<range>|all] :
    Show entries for the given <date> or <range>, or show all entries.
 When no